astronomer/airflow-guides/guides/managing-dependencies.md

     chain(t0, t1, [t2, t3], [t4, t5], t6)
 ```

-Which results in the following DAG:
+This code results in the following DAG:

 ![Chain Dependencies](https://assets2.astronomer.io/main/guides/managing-dependencies/chain.png)

-Note that with the `chain` function any lists or tuples included must be the same length.
+Note that with the `chain` function, any lists or tuples included must be of the same length.

 ## Dynamic Dependencies

 If you generate tasks dynamically in your DAG, you should also set dependencies dynamically to ensure they reflect any changes in the tasks.
 This is easy to accomplish: simply define the dependencies within the context of the code used to dynamically create the tasks.

 For example, below we generate a set of parallel dynamic tasks by looping through a list of endpoints.
-We define the dependencies within the loop, which means every `generate_file` task will be downstream of `start` and upstream of `send_email`.
+We define the dependencies within the loop, which means every `generate_file` task is downstream of `start` and upstream of `send_email`.

 ```python